owodunni/GageRnR/README.md

 ```
 This generates a html report that is stored in the outDir folder.

-Setting the axes parameter is usefull if the data is not structured correct:
+Setting the axes parameter is useful if the data is not structured correct:
 ```vim
 GageRnR -f data/data_opXm.csv -s 5,7,11 -a 2,1,0 -o outDir
 ```